apollographql/apollo-ios/Design/3093-graphql-defer.md

 Generated models will definitely be affected by `@defer` statements in the operation.
 Ideally there is easy-to-read annotation indicating something is deferred by simply reading the generated model code but more importantly it must be easy when using the generated models in code to detect whether something is deferred or not.

+### Optional types

 The most simple solution is to change the deferred property type to an optional version of that type.
-This hides detail though because you wouldn't be able to tell whether the value is `nil` because the response data has been received yet (i.e.: deferred) or whether the data was returned and it was explicitly `null`.
+This hides detail though because you wouldn't be able to tell whether the value is `nil` because the response data hasn't been received yet (i.e.: deferred) or whether the data was returned and it was explicitly `null`.
 It also gets more complicated when a type is already optional; would that result in a Swift double-optional type?
-As we learnt with the legacy implementation of GraphQL nullability, double-optionals are difficult to interpret and easy lead to errors.
+As we learnt with the legacy implementation of GraphQL nullability, double-optionals are difficult to interpret and easily lead to unintentional mistakes.

+### Property wrappers

 I explored Swift's property wrappers but they suffer from the limitation of not being able to be applied to a computed property.
-All model properties are computed properties because they simply route access the value in the underlying dictionary data storage.
+All model properties are computed properties because they simply route access to the value in the underlying dictionary data storage.
 It would be nice to be able to simply annotate fragments and fields with some like `@Deferred` but it doesn't look like that is possible.

+### `Enum` wrapper
 An idea that was suggested by [`@Iron-Ham`](https://github.com/apollographql/apollo-ios/issues/2395#issuecomment-1433628466) is to wrap the type in a Swift enum that can expose the deferred state as well as the underlying value once it has been received.

 _Example enum to wrap deferred properties_